 The mission of The Preemie Project NICU Bedding Program is to create a comfortable, non-sterile environment for families in Iowa NICUs with donations of soft colorful sheets for the infants beds.
 Initially, infants in the NICU are very critically ill.
 As a result, nursing staff performs most of the care giving activities.
 Being able to choose the sheets for their infant’s bed is often the first and only care giving act parents are able to perform.

 How can you help?

 You can help by sewing and donating bedding to help our NICU families create a homelike atmosphere in their baby’s hospital room.

 - Serger: Use 1 yard of bright, colorful cotton or flannel.
 Cottons are preferred because they last 3 times longer than flannel.
 Finish the edge by serging around the entire piece.
 You can make round corners or square corners as you serge.
 To make sure the stitching does not unravel, overlap the serging at least a couple inches.

 Use bright, colorful cotton or flannel prints.
 Cottons are always preferred because they last 3 times longer than flannel.
 Find our pattern here.
 Brightly colored fun prints are best for fitted sheets.
 Please make sure you wash the fabric in hot water before sewing.

 Use a 22in X 30in piece of solid color fleece.
 Serge or overlay/overcast stitch around the edges to keep it from stretching.
 Here is a great video on how to do a serged edge using your sewing machine.
 That’s it!

 - Cottons or Flannels are acceptable for flat and fitted sheets.
 Cottons are preferred because they last 2 to 3 times longer than flannel.
 The flannel pills and fades badly after just a few washes in the hospital laundry.

-- DO NOT use pale colors.
+- DO NOT use pale colors or very tiny prints.
 They will fade to white within one or two washes.
 Bright, bold colors will stand up to the harsh hospital laundry best.